beldenge/Zenith/zenith-inference/README.md

 genetic-algorithm.number-of-generations | 50 | The number of generations to run per epoch.
-genetic-algorithm.elitism | 0 | The number of top individuals to carry over to the next generation, excluding from crossover and mutation. genetic-algorithm.breeder.implementation | ProbabilisticCipherKeyBreeder | The class name of the Breeder implementation to use. genetic-algorithm.crossover.implementation | GeneWiseCrossoverAlgorithm | The class name of the CrossoverAlgorithm implementation to use. genetic-algorithm.mutation.implementation | StandardMutationAlgorithm | The class name of the MutationAlgorithm implementation to use. genetic-algorithm.mutation.rate | 0.001 | The rate of mutation, calculated per individual.
+genetic-algorithm.elitism | 0 | The number of top individuals to carry over to the next generation, excluding from crossover and mutation. genetic-algorithm.breeder.implementation | ProbabilisticCipherKeyBreeder | The class name of the Breeder implementation to use. genetic-algorithm.breeder.hill-climbing.iterations | 100 | The number of hill climbing iterations per individual if using HillClimbingCipherKeyBreeder. genetic-algorithm.crossover.implementation | GeneWiseCrossoverAlgorithm | The class name of the CrossoverAlgorithm implementation to use. genetic-algorithm.mutation.implementation | StandardMutationAlgorithm | The class name of the MutationAlgorithm implementation to use. genetic-algorithm.mutation.rate | 0.001 | The rate of mutation, calculated per individual.